Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Deploy

       Command that takes the built :term:`Wasm<webassembly>` file for a smart contract module and deploys it on chain.
 This command is run from :term:`Concordium client`.

+   Election manifest

+      The manifest is the information that uniquely specifies and describes the structure and type of the election, including geopolitical units, contests, candidates, ballot styles, etc. In the Guardian app, it is a file that is created before running an election.
+The internal manifest is a wrapper around the manifest used in programming code to simplify and avoid processing the same information twice.
+Unlike the manifest, the internal manifest is not meant for serialization.

    Encryption key